A lot or a little?

 What parents need to know

 Parents need to know that despite talk of modeling "talent," this is a show in which women are judged ultimately on their appearance.
 Contestants are often shown making disparaging comments about one another.
-There has been a same-sex kiss between two contestants, and a girl has cheated on her boyfriend.
+Contestants have kissed, and at least one has cheated on an at-home boyfriend.
 Product placement and tie-ins figure prominently; Cover Girl (a sponsor of the show) is referenced regularly.
 Although host Tyra Banks stresses that the most beautiful contestant won't necessarily win, the women are still judged on their looks, how well they photograph, and their ability to communicate personality.

 What's the story?